brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Picking a Java Runtume
 ======

 For Minecraft 1.16.5 and up, use Java 17.
-Some launchers like PolyMC or Curseforge warn you to use Java 8 on 1.16.5 specifically, but Minecraft and *most* mods are compatible with Java 17.
+Some launchers like PolyMC or Curseforge warn you to use Java 8 on 1.16.X specifically, but Minecraft and *most* mods are compatible with Java 17.

-Modded 1.12.2 and below generally requires Java 8.
+1.12.2 and below generally requires Java 8.
 Sometimes Java 11+ will work.

 Most Java runtimes from Azul, Microsoft, Adoptium, Amazon and so on are basically identical.
 Some notable exceptions:

-- Oracle GraalVM Enterprise Edition features a highly optimized Java compiler.
+- **Oracle GraalVM Enterprise Edition** features a highly optimized Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.

-- Intel's Clear Linux OpenJDK uses the same code as any other OpenJDK (making it highly compatible with mods), but the build process itself is optimized for newer CPUs.
+- **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible with mods), but the build process itself is optimized for newer CPUs.
 Grab it from Clear Linux's repos, or from here: https://hub.docker.com/r/clearlinux/openjdk

-- Azul's Prime OpenJDK is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
+- **Azul's Prime OpenJDK** is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
 Get it from here: https://docs.azul.com/prime/prime-quick-start-tar

-- Unlike most Java 8 builds, Red Hat Java 8 has the Shenandoah garbage collector.
+- Unlike most Java 8 builds, **Red Hat Java 8** has the Shenandoah garbage collector.
 Its gated behind a free email signup: https://developers.redhat.com/products/openjdk/download

-- IBM's OpenJ9 is... *much* slower in Minecraft, and uses totally different flags than any other Java build.
-See FAQ.
+- **IBM's OpenJ9** is... *much* slower in Minecraft, and uses totally different flags than any other Java build.
+See [FAQ](#FAQ).

 If you dont know what to pick on Windows or OSX, I recommend Graal EE (see below) or the latest Adoptium JRE: https://adoptium.net/

 Base Java Flags
 ======
 These optimized flags will work with any Java 11+ build.
 They work on both servers and clients:
-:

 ```-XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+AlwaysPreTouch -XX:+DisableExplicitGC -XX:+UseNUMA -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:-DontCompileHugeMethods -XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000 -XX:+UseVectorCmov -XX:+PerfDisableSharedMem -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:ThreadPriorityPolicy=1 -XX:AllocatePrefetchStyle=3```

-Note: you *must* add garbage collection and (depending on your launcher) memory flags to your java arguments.
-A full set of Curseforge flags, for instance, may look like this:
+**You *must* add garbage collection flags to these java arguments.** A full set of Curseforge flags, for instance, may look like this:

 <details>
     <summary>Curseforge Flags</summary>